 One of the common misconceptions about liposuction is that it is a weight loss procedure.
 However, the fact is that liposuction is not designed as a weight loss procedure, but it is meant to reduce excess fats in specific pockets of the body.
 It enhances contours and body balance and proportion, but may not reduce weight in any significant way.
 A plastic surgeon may recommend other surgeries that are specifically designed for weight loss, while liposuction may be used as an add-on surgery in such cases later on to improve contours.

-The general health of the candidate should be clean, with no such medical condition that may obstruct healing or pose risk during the surgery.
-The candidate should ideally be a non-smoker, or should stop smoking for several weeks before and after the procedure, in accordance with the surgeon’s instructions.
-Patients with drug allergies, previous surgeries and family history of certain diseases may have to be evaluated carefully.
-Realistic expectations and clear goals from the surgery will help a candidate achieve satisfactory outcome from liposuction.
+The general health of the candidate should be clean, with no such medical condition that may obstruct healing or pose a risk during the surgery.
+The candidate should ideally be a non-smoker or should stop smoking for several weeks before and after the procedure, in accordance with the surgeon’s instructions.
+Patients with drug allergies, previous surgeries, and a family history of certain diseases may have to be evaluated carefully.
+Realistic expectations and clear goals from the surgery will help a candidate achieve satisfactory outcomes from liposuction.

 Losing Weight Prior to Surgery